Prepare your environment

 Prerequisites needed from a networking standpoint.

-When you create a cluster using an existing non-managed VPC, you can add additional custom security groups during cluster creation.
-Complete these prerequisites before you create the cluster:
+During cluster creation, you can add additional custom security groups to a cluster that has an existing non-managed VPC.
+To do so, complete these prerequisites before you create the cluster:

 - Create the custom security groups in AWS before you create the cluster.